 These places were part of my research when writing.
 In Sky Drum, I created a hill in memory for those whose lives were lost in a global event.
 Stones of feldspar smother a hillside, that faces the ocean.
 When the sun rises, it highlights words carved on the largest stone, “Let our kin become as clouds in the sky, their names marked in stone, always with us.
 Let us never forget, as we stand together, all one, united forever.”

 The purpose of Sidbury Hill is unknown.
-Standing or walking to its top are no longer permitted, due to scientific research being done on the soil.
-I can imagine it would have felt like it was possible to touch the sky.
-I wonder if people stood, shouting or singing to the elements and their deities.
-This giant mound of earth, handmade and solid, feels immense – even intimidating – up close.
-Did people gather around it, trace its winding path to dance, or bid farewell to others?
-Was it a landmark for something, a challenge between tribes or an example of might, to warn off intruders?
-Maybe none of those…
+Access is no longer permitted, due to scientific research being done on the soil.
+I can imagine it would have felt like you could reach the sky.
+This man-made mound is immense – even intimidating – up close.
+Did people gather around it, dance its winding path and sing to their deities or bid farewell to others, at its peak?
+Was it a landmark, a challenge between tribes or an example of might, to warn intruders?
+Maybe none of these.